GeorgescuAlina/proiect_final_testare_manuala/README.md

     * Incorrect display of the number of personalized recommendations (3 instead of 5)
     * Error connecting when attempting to remove a product from the comparison list

-Here are someexample of reported bugs:
+Here are some example of reported bugs:

 ![image](https://github.com/GeorgescuAlina/proiect_final_testare_manuala/assets/135150078/c90fb0c2-d06e-4bc3-b5e1-40d18e49eeea)